 When linking a program with compiler-generated code, it is necessary to include the ASN.1 run-time libraries.
 It is necessary to include at least one of the encoding rules libraries (asn1ber, asn1per, etc.) as well as the common run-time functions library (asn1rt).
-See the ASN1C C/C++ Run-time Reference Manual for further details on these libraries.
+See the $ASN1C\ C/C++\ Run-time\ Reference\ Manual$ for further details on these libraries.

-For static linking on Windows systems, the name of the library files are asn1ber_a.lib, asn1per_a.lib, asn1oer_a.lib, asn1oer_a.lib, asn1oer_a.lib, asn1oer_a.lib, asn1oer_a.lib, or asn1xml_a.lib for BER/DER/CER, PER, OER, JSON/JER, or XER/XML respectively, and asn1rt_a.lib for the common run-time components.
-On UNIX/Linux, the library names are libasn1ber.a, libasn1xml.a, libasn1per.a, libasn1per.a, libasn1per.a, libasn1xml.a, and libasn1rt.a.
+For static linking on Windows systems, the name of the library files are asn1ber_a.lib, asn1per_a.lib, asn1oer_a.lib, asn1per_a.lib, or asn1xml_a.lib for BER/DER/CER, PER, OER, JSON/JER, or XER/XML respectively, and asn1rt_a.lib for the common run-time components.
+On UNIX/Linux, the library names are libasn1ber.a, libasn1xml.a, libasn1per.a, libasn1per.a, libasn1per.a, libasn1xml.a and libasn1rt.a.
 The library files are located in the lib subdirectory.
-For UNIX, the -L switch should be used to point to the subdirectory path and -lasn1per, -las
+For UNIX, the -L switch should be used to point to the subdirectory path and -lasn1ber, -lasn1per, -lasn1json, -lasn1xml and/or -lasn1rt used to link with the libraries.
+For Windows, the -LIBPATH switch should be used to specify the library path.